nattafahhm/har-eval-imwut21/README.md

 # har-eval-imwut21

-Evaluation of crowdsourced data labeling for mobile activity recognition for IMWUT20 (alpha version)
+Evaluation for IMWUT21 (alpha version)

 /recognition for mobile activity recognition using Boosting